tlin0809/isletAutoLabeler/README.md

 Automatically labels Alpha, Beta, Bihormonal, Delta, PP, Duct, Acinar, Endothelial, Mesenchymal, Immune, and Other cell clusters in a Seurat object using average marker expression.
+Provides a plotting option for quick visualization of the labeled uMap of the updated object.